MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Dual summary

-Once you say “go,” I’ll generate that file and hand it back ready to drop into your BLOOM_AI_Core.
+Once you say "go," I'll generate that file and hand it back ready to drop into your BLOOM_AI_Core.

 ---
 🐬 You said:

 i would prefer you leave out these kinds of things

 [Intro music removed]

 […ad break removed…]

 - just leave it clean with Susana and i

 ---